Google Tag Gateway: The First-Party Upgrade You Should Understand

 After enabling, run through this checklist:

-If your conversion counts drop after enabling, something went wrong with the Cloudflare connection.
-Disable and re-verify the domain authorization.
+If your conversion counts drop after enabling, something went wrong with the connection or event configuration.
+Disable, re-verify the domain authorization, and compare against your previous baseline before drawing conclusions.

 What Doesn’t Google Tag Gateway Fix?